drelu/Pilot-KMeans/README.md

-# Pilot-Data In-Memory for Iterative Computations
+# Pilot-Data In-Memory for Iterative Computations and Pilot-Streaming

 # SAGA-Hadoop

-[SAGA-Hadoop] can be used to spawn Spark and Kafka clusters: <https://github.com/drelu/SAGA-Hadoop>
+[SAGA-Hadoop] can be used to spawn Spark and Kafka clusters: <https://github.com/drelu/SAGA-Hadoop>.
+SAGA-Hadoop enables you to setup an environment usable for building data-intensive streaming applications on HPC.

+# Pilot-Memory (KMeans)

 ## Spark

-# Pilot-Memory (KMeans)

 For Spark all Python dependencies must be pre-installed on all nodes!